 In the wake of Immelmann’s loss, the Germans dispatched investigators to determine how their most brilliant ace of aces could have been shot down.
 Anthony Fokker himself examined the wreckage.
 Aided by propaganda, rumors abounded that Immelmann’s aircraft had been shot down by ground fire from the German army itself, rather than as a result of enemy action.
 Others claimed that by his own firing at the British aircraft, he had shot off his propeller, causing his own plane to crash.
 Few on the German side were willing to admit that the British had prevailed and shot Immelmann from the skies.
 Anthony Fokker declared that Immelmann’s plane had been hit by friendly fire, thus crediting the loss to the expertise of the German Army’s own.

 There was no evidence that Immelmann’s plane was shot down by ground fire.
-The combat was a 6,000 feet of altitude — it would only have been heavy anti-aircraft guns that could have reached that high, where the later “experts” declared the damage to be from small arms fire.
+The combat took place at 6,000 feet of altitude — it would only have been heavy anti-aircraft guns that could have reached that high, where the later “experts” declared the damage to be from small arms fire.

 Regardless, what is certain is that Immelmann’s stricken plane fell out of the combat in a fatal dive.
 As the plane exceeded its maximum speed, the rear fuselage broke off.
 Without the counterbalancing effect of the tail planes, the rest of the E.III plunged vertically into the ground at high speed.
 If Immelmann was still alive at that point, he was killed on impact anyway.